barwegen/01-connecting-the-dots/020-git-tldr.md

 This command pushes the current branch to its push-remote.

-With a prefix argument or when the push-remote is either not configured or unusable, then let the user first configure the push-remote:
+With a prefix argument or when the push-remote is either not configured or unusable, then let the user first configure the push-remote.

-    "C-x h g h M"

     > Enter passphrase for key '/home/fhb/.ssh/id.rsa':